rancher/elemental/docs/installation.md

     # used to install grub.
     device: /dev/vda
     # If the system has the path /sys/firmware/efi it will be treated as a
     # UEFI system.
-If you are created an UEFI image on a non-EFI platform
+If you are creating an UEFI image on a non-EFI platform
     # then this flag will force the installer to use UEFI even if not detected.
     forceEFI: false
     # If true then it is assumed that the disk is already formatted with the standard